Workplace Safety Statistics in Australia

 Yearly, it publishes key work health and safety (WHS) figures that present an overview of the latest national work-related injury, disease and fatality statistics.

-The key statistics in this article are directly taken from and attributed to Safe Work Australia under Creative Commons 4.0.
+Disclaimer: The key statistics and images below are directly taken from and attributed to SWA under Creative Commons 4.0.
 No copyright infringement is intended.

 Work-related fatalities

-Overall, documented fatalities due to occupational causes have significantly decreased since the 2007 peak, but are slowly rising again since the 2018 trough.
+Overall, documented fatalities due to occupational causes have been decreasing since the 2007 peak, but are slowly rising again since the 2018 trough:

 (Excludes work-related fatalities resulting from diseases, natural causes and suicides)